This post is part of our 5th Anniversary Trip to Maui.

 Soon our appetizer came:

-The tuna tasted so clean and so unlike any other tuna I’ve had.
+The tuna tasted so clean and unlike any other tuna I’ve had.
 Did you know that tuna is not supposed to be fishy at all?!?
 I’ve been having bad tuna all my life.
-I need this now!
+I need more of this now!

 I ordered the opakapaka.
-I love opakapaka and everything I see it on a menu I must have it.
+I love opakapaka and every time I see it on a menu I get it.
 I believe it is a sort of pink snapper.
 It’s so delicious and delicate, you have to try it if you love white fish!
 It was served in a simple Chinese-style, steamed with sizzling coconut oil, ginger and scallion.
 There was a side of jasmine rice to accompany it.

 Steve got the uku, which has a spicy sauce and a black rice cake.
 It was really good too!